Search F News...

 “Next to Normal” is a highly acclaimed, Tony Award-winning musical featuring a book and lyrics by Brian Yorkey and music by Tom Kitt.
 The narrative revolves around a mother grappling with the escalating challenges of bipolar disorder and its impact on her family.
 The musical delves into themes of grief, depression, suicide, drug abuse, the ethics of contemporary psychiatry, and the hidden struggles of suburban life.

-Pop Up Productions was founded when the director, Harshey Suri, saw the original musical ten years ago and was inspired to create a version that reflected her own family.
+Pop Up Productions was founded when the creative director, Harshey Suri, saw the original musical ten years ago and was inspired to create a version that reflected her own family.
 Underrepresented voices are at the core of their ideology and company ethos, including the diverse team behind the set.
-She collaborated with her college friends, including creative director Nandini Mittal and Maxwell Fine, which led to the creation of the company.
+She collaborated with her college friends, including executive producer Nandini Mittal and Maxwell Fine, which led to the creation of the company.
 Their mission is to tell untold or marginalized stories through pop-up theatrical spaces in cities across the country.

 The performance evokes many tears from the audience as Diana, played by Nina Jayashankar, brings her world of pain to life through her powerful voice.
 The story portrays a mother losing her mind while maintaining relationships with her family, a challenge that was beautifully executed by Jayashankar.